Dana94/2019-website/blog/images/git-commands.md

 $ git init
 ```

-Or pull down a new repo form GitHub.
+Or pull down a new repo from GitHub.

 `Git clone <url>`

-Download repo from GitHub onto your computer.
+Download a repo from GitHub onto your computer.
 The project will already be a Git repository.

 Make sure HTTPS is selected, and click the copy to clipboard button.